-Flying with a toddler can be tough, but good planning can eliminate many of the major hurdles.
-When flying with toddlers, you'll want to pre-plan by:
+Flying with a young child can be tough, but good planning can eliminate many of the major hurdles.
+When flying with your little ones, you'll want to pre-plan by:

 Flying with a toddler can present some logistical difficulties, perhaps even more so than flying with a baby.
 Toddlers, after all, tend to be fairly strong willed and lacking in impulse control.
 When planning a trip or vacation with your toddler, you'll want to know how you can manage all of your gear, stay sane, and stay safe with a toddler in tow.